The Arc-Floer conjecture for plane curves: Floer homology of the Milnor fibration

 \section{Floer homology of the Milnor fibration}

 In this section assume $f$ is a reduced convergent power series.
-As explained in the Introduction, the Milnor fiber $\F$ is naturally a Liouville domain, and moreover the Milnor fibration admits a monodromy $\varphi: \F \to \F$ so that $(\F,\lambda,\varphi)$ is a graded abstract contact open book.
+As explained in the introduction, the Milnor fiber $\F = M_f$ is naturally a Liouville domain, and moreover, the Milnor fibration admits a monodromy $\varphi: \F \to \F$ and a grading on $\varphi$ so that $(\F,\lambda,\varphi)$ is a graded abstract contact open book.
 The goal of this section is to compute the Floer homology groups $\HF_*(\varphi^m,+)$ for every $m \geq 1$.

 The main tools we use to do so are the symplectic monodromy at radius zero of Fernández de Bobadilla and Pe{\l}ka \cite{bobadilla2022}, which enhances A'Campo's model of the Milnor fiber \cite{acampo1975} with a symplectic structure and a symplectic monodromy with good dynamical properties; and the McLean spectral sequence \cite[\S 4]{mclean2019}, \cite[Proposition 6.3]{bobadilla2022}, which makes use of those dynamical properties to compute the Floer homology.
+To study the degeneration properties of the McLean spectral sequence, we adapt the ideas of \cite{seidel1996} to our setting.